Tax limits

 • Taking a tax-free cash lump sum and setting up a drawdown arrangement but not taking any income from the scheme

 If you trigger the MPAA, the total amount of DC contributions that you or your employer can make on your behalf while receiving tax relief is £10,000.
-If your contributions exceed this amount, you will have an annual allowance tax charge to pay on the excess.
+If your contributions exceed this amount, you will have a tax charge to pay on the excess.
 Unlike the AA, with the MPAA you are not able to carry forward any unused allowance from one tax year to the next.

 You can find more information about the retirement options available by clicking here.